srajangarg/auto-ibkr/backtest/README.md

 ## Data Sources

 - `rates.csv`: Historical treasury yields (10Y, 2Y, 3M) downloaded from [testfol.io](https://testfol.io/).
 - `returns.csv`: Historical price levels/returns for various tickers (e.g., QQQ, QQQx3) downloaded from [testfol.io](https://testfol.io/).
+You can use QQQ?L=3 to get the simulated version of 3x leveraged QQQ.
+I have compared it against TQQQ on the available dates and it tracks very well.
+Same for SOXX?L=3 and SOXL

 ## Data Preparation